 SECTION 2.
 Section 353C-3, Hawaii Revised Statutes, is amended to read as follows:

-without regard to chapter 76, three deputy directors to serve at the director's
+chapter 76, three deputy directors to serve at the director's pleasure.
+Unless

-pleasure.
-Unless otherwise assigned by the director, one deputy director shall
+otherwise assigned by the director, one deputy director shall oversee the

-oversee the correctional programs and facilities of the department, one deputy
+correctional programs and facilities of the department, one deputy director

-director shall oversee the law enforcement programs of the department, and one
+shall oversee the law enforcement programs of the department, and one deputy

 (b) The deputy director for law enforcement and the sheriff shall be graduates of a law enforcement academy.

-(c) Any existing deputy director for law enforcement and the sheriff that is employed in that respective position before July 1, 2008, shall not be required to be a graduate of a law enforcement academy."
+(c) Any existing deputy director for law enforcement and the sheriff that is employed in that respective position before the enactment of this Act shall not be required to be a graduate of a law enforcement academy."

 SECTION 3.
 Statutory material to be repealed is bracketed and stricken.
 New statutory material is underscored.